 Now I gently placed the glass on the top.

-Maybe this project it is not everyone’s cup of tea, but I like the idea to have my pictures displayed on my coffee table.
+Maybe this decoupage table project is not everyone’s cup of tea, but I like the idea to have my pictures displayed on my table.
 I think it is also a chance to remember the best moments we had and to attract even more of these times.

 “thoughts become things, if you see in your mind, you will hold it in your hands” (Bob Proctor)